-But Alex, my friend said I should invest in Madoff’s Ponzi Palooza, because risk is low and returns are high!
-All I have to do is buy these cutco knives and sell them to my friends, who can sell knives to their friends…
+But Alex, my friend said I should invest in Madoff’s Ponzi Palooza because the risk is low and returns are high!
+All I have to do is buy these Cutco knives and sell them to my friends, who can sell knives to their friends…

 Everyone can agree that when you invest you want to get the highest return for the lowest risk.
 The part where people differ is how much risk we’re willing to take in order to get higher rewards.